digitallawyer/openlegaldictionary/_definitions/alibi.md

 ---
 title: Alibi
 permalink: "/definitions/alibi.html"
-body: Lat. ln criminal law.
+body: Lat. in criminal law.
 Elsewhere; in another place.
 A term used to ex-press that mode of defense to a criminal prosecution, where the party accused, in or-der to prove that he could not have commlt-ted the crime with which he is charged, of-fers evidence to show that he was In another place at the time; which is termed setting